Actindo-AG/Documentation/POS/Overview/00_Overview.md

 # Overview

-In this part of the *Venduo POS* documentation, you will find the following chapters:
+In this part of the *POS* documentation, you will find the following chapters:

 - [General information](./01_General.md)
     - [Benefits](./01_General.md#benefits)